commenthol/mergee/README.md

 This is a selection of utilities for objects and contains:

+* assign - assigns multiple sources to a target object
-* extend - extends a target object with multiple sources
+* extend - (same as assign) extends a target object with multiple sources
 * merge - merge multiple sources into a target object
 * mergeExt - same as merge but with options
 * clone - deep clone of an object or array.